 Fellow Since 2006

-This profile was prepared when Alou Keita was elected to the Ashoka Fellowship in 2006.
+This description of Alou Keita's work was prepared when Alou Keita was elected to the Ashoka Fellowship in 2006.

 Alou Keita is reviving economically stagnant rural communities through a village banking system that provides a savings and loan scheme for villagers and an avenue for migrant workers living abroad to transfer money home.